Abdolreza Barzegari: Playing career

-Barzagari known as "The Persian Black Pearl", he started playing football at a young age in his neighborhood of Ahmad Abad in Abadan.
+Barzagari known as "The Black Pearl of Iran", he started playing football at a young age in his neighborhood of Ahmad Abad in Abadan.
 After changing a few teams during his earlier years, he joined Sanat Naft, the most popular team of Khuzestan.
 He made his debut at 17 against Tractor Sazi in Takhte Jamshid League, but his debut was not too promising and did not go well for the young player.

 He was benched for the next game but figured in the team which hosted Persepolis in 1975 touching shoulders with the greats such as Ali Parvin and Parviz Ghelichkhani.
 After that, Barzagari quickly became a famous player particularity for his excellent dribbling skill.
 He was selected for the Youth team and he Represented Iran in the Inaugural FIFA youth World Cup in Tunisia.
 He scored on that tournament.
 Then came national team and later many years of playing club football abroad in UAE, Qatar and Egypt.
 He played two seasons for Al-Nasr, then moved to Qatar SC and remained there until he joined Al-Masry in 1992 together with his friend Ebrahim Ghasempour.